SandroWissmann/Geocoder/README.md

 ## Features

-* Upload a .CSV file to the webserver which contains adresses
+* Upload a .CSV file with addresses to the webserver
-* Calculates the geographical coordinates of the addresses (latitude and longitude)
+* The webserver calculates the geographical coordinates of the addresses (latitude and longitude)
-* Provides a new .CSV file with the added data.
-Can be downloaded
+* Download a new .CSV file with the added geographical coordinates.

 ## How to run locally